This course has been rescheduled due to coronavirus restrictions. Courses will, hopefully, resume in March.

 Split charging, multiple alternators

-The course covers the design of the most common systems on the boat to ensure that they meet both RCD and BSS requirements as well as meeting the best practices currently available.
-With plenty of practical fabrication exercises the course will equip the student with the necessary knowledge and skills to be able to tackle the majority of electrical tasks on a boat.
+Firstly the Boat Electrical Systems (Design and Installation) course covers the design of the most common systems on the boat to ensure that they meet both RCD and BSS requirements as well as meeting the best practices currently available.
+Secondly with plenty of practical fabrication exercises the course will equip the student with the necessary knowledge and skills to be able to tackle the majority of electrical tasks on a boat.

 Students are provided with a PDF copy of all teaching materials used

-Hot and cold drinks are available throughout the day and lunch is provided.
-Please inform us when you book if you have any special dietary requirements.
+Hot and cold drinks are available throughout the day and a light lunch is also provided.
+Please inform us in advance if you have any special dietary requirements.